btn0s/strella/docs/TECH-SPEC.md

 - **React Flow Viewport State:**
     - **Decision:** Viewport state (zoom, pan) will initially be **local** to each user (managed by React Flow internally or via Zustand if needed) to simplify initial implementation.
     - **Future:** Collaborative viewport syncing can be added later using the Yjs Awareness protocol if required.

+### Synchronization Error Handling & Recovery
+The client must handle sync provider errors gracefully.
+This includes: displaying connection status indicators (connecting, online, offline, error); implementing automatic reconnection attempts with backoff for transient network issues; using Yjs state vectors on reconnect to efficiently fetch only missing updates; potentially detecting persistent divergence (e.g., via checksums or versioning if necessary, though CRDTs aim to prevent this) and notifying the user, possibly suggesting a page reload or providing diagnostic information.

 ---